Industrial-Shields/Projecte-CodeSys/README.md

 * **GPIOsR.write_analog(BOOL)** writes a digital output.
 Requires an BOOL, returns a BOOL.
 * **GPIOsR.write_relay(BOOL)** writes to a relay.
 Requires a BOOL, returns a BOOL.

-WSTR must be the name of the IOs in the PLC.
-It works the same as GPIOs FB, with the addition of relay declaration.
-For example: "R0.5"
 ### Working Example
 ```
 PROGRAM PLC_PRG